Aligning Individual and Collective Objectives in Multi-Agent Cooperation: Method

 To address the two-player DMG as outlined in Example~\ref{game_eg}, we incorporate the AgA method into the fundamental gradient descent algorithm.
-The findings reveal that the AgA method is effective in facilitating the alignment of objectives.
-The optimization trajectories in both the collective reward landscape and the individual player reward contour are represented in Fig.~\ref{fig:toy_opt1}, Fig.~\ref{fig:toy_opt2}, and Fig.~\ref{fig:toy_opt3}, with brighter colors reflecting higher collective rewards.
+The optimization trajectories in both the collective reward landscape and the individual player reward contour are represented in Fig.~\ref{fig:toy_opt1}, Fig.~\ref{fig:toy_opt2}, and Fig.~\ref{fig:toy_opt3}.
 In contrast to the objective misalignment exhibited by Simul-Co, AgA successfully aligns the agents' interests, as evidenced in Fig.~\ref{fig:toy_opt2} and Fig~\ref{fig:toy_opt3}.
 Fig.~\ref{fig:toy_opt2} depicts the trajectory of AgA meticulously carving its course along the summit of the individual reward contour.
-Furthermore, AgA is also shown to improve the reward of Player 2 (as shown in Fig.~\ref{fig:toy_opt3}), despite a convergence rate slower than that of Simul-Co.
-Evidently, the trajectory of AgA (as depicted in Fig.~\ref{fig:toy_opt2}) takes 100 steps, whereas Simul-Co takes 65 steps.
+Furthermore, AgA is also shown to improve Player 2 reward (as shown in Fig.~\ref{fig:toy_opt3}), despite a slower convergence rate than Simul-Co.

-In addition, Fig.~\ref{fig:aga_sign} presents a critical comparison between the trajectories of AgA (in red) and AgA without sign alignment (AgA w/o Sign, depicted in purple), as outlined in Corollary~\ref{thm:aga}.
+In addition, Fig.~\ref{fig:aga_sign} presents a critical comparison between the trajectories of AgA (in red) and AgA without sign alignment (AgA-Sign, depicted in purple), as outlined in Corollary~\ref{thm:aga}.
 This side-by-side comparison covers 40 steps and features highlighted points every tenth step.
-It provides a visual illustration of the efficiency introduced by sign alignment starting from the 14th step in the trajectories of AgA and AgA without sign alignment.
+It provides a visual illustration of the effectiveness introduced by sign alignment starting from the 14th step in the trajectories of AgA and AgA without sign alignment.
 Remarkably, norm gradients are represented by blue arrows, indicating the direction of the fastest updates.
-As depicted in the figure, AgA with sign selection is aligned towards the fastest update direction, resulting in AgA progressing approximately 6 steps ahead of AgA without Sign at the end of the trajectory.
+As depicted in the figure, AgA with sign selection is aligned toward the steepest update direction, resulting in a reduction of approximately 15\% in the number of steps compared to AgA-Sign by the end of the trajectory.